5th International Summer Snowfall Workshop

 Programme

-The draft programme is now available here.
+The programme is available here.
 The workshop will start on Monday morning and finish on Wednesday lunchtime.

 Guidance for presenters:

 Oral presenters: you have approximately 12 minutes available for your presentation, followed by 3 minutes of time for questions.
-Suitable formats include powerpoint or PDF (if you want to use something more rarified, please let Chris know in advance).
+Keynote speakers have 25 minutes + 5 minutes for questions.
+Please upload your slides here as soon as convenient, and no later than the day before your talk.
+If you can't use the form, email Chris directly.
+Suitable formats include powerpoint, PDF, google slides (if you want to use something more rarified, please let Chris know in advance).

 Travelling to Reading